Thought Provoking ( news | articles | blogs )

 Round and borderless: Tips considers the weighty and worthy.
 And punk rock.

-Big Rig Truck Injury Lawyers : What You Need to Know.
-This is personal cuz my car just got smashed up real bad by an 18 wheeler.
+Website For Texas Trucking Accident Lawyers : What You Need to Know.
+This is personal cuz my car just got smashed up real bad by an 18 wheeler outside Houston.
 I can’t believe I walked away alive.
 Some angel sure was watching over me.
 The truck driver and his rig wasn’t so lucky.